 Two of the drill holes completed in the 2020 Sugarloaf Phase 1 exploration program first underwent detailed hydrothermal alteration analyses, and composite samples from these holes were then submitted to Kappes Cassiday and Associates' facilities in Reno, Nevada for metallurgical testing.
 The results of this testing is contained under the subheading "Mineral Processing and Metallurgical Testing, Arizona Metals, 2021".
-Column testing is currently underway on additional samples from these holes, with results expected in 2023.
+Column testing was performed on additional samples from these holes, with results in Q3 of 2023.